Department of Anthropology

 Archaeologist working in the Middle East.
 Research interests: Technology, development of social complexity, prehistoric economies, craft specialization, organization of production, household studies

-Past courses at WMU: Early Technologies, Archaeology of Households, Introduction to Archaeology, Archaeology of the Middle East, Archaeology of Civilization, Origins of Cities, Archaeology of Gender, Rise of Civilization, Origins of Agriculture, and Lost Worlds.
+Past courses at WMU: Archaeology of Civilization, Early Technologies, Archaeology of Households, Introduction to Archaeology, Archaeology of the Middle East, Archaeology of Civilization, Origins of Cities, Archaeology of Gender, Rise of Civilization, Origins of Agriculture, and Lost Worlds.

 in southeastern Turkey.
 I am working on analysis of the lithics (ground and